Snedashkovsky/cybergift/README.md

 ## Focusing Investors

-We need to bring a capital to the table.
-We decide to narrow the scope to those who invested in at least 2 meaningful ERC-20 tokens we are aware of.
+We need to bring capital to the table.
+We decided to narrow the scope to those who invested in at least 2 meaningful ERC-20 tokens we are aware of.
 Surprisingly there are not so many folks out there with this trait.
-We assume that this is a profile of investor we need for success.
+We assume that this is a profile of the investors we need for success.

 <table style="text-align: left">
     <thead style="text-align: center">